 Overall, the $4.1 billion industry is dominated by a select few brands, led by Folgers, with roughly 30 percent market share of ground coffee sales, according to Statista.

 Nearly 75 percent of the market is controlled for by nine brands: Folgers, Maxwell House, Starbucks, Dunkin’ Donuts, Peet’s, Gevalia, Community, Eight O’clock, and Seattle’s Best.
 Meanwhile, another 9 percent is accounted for by private labelers.

-That’s not the story on Amazon, however, where the majority of these national brands hold very little real estate on search results pages, and are forced out by small brands that have succeed by understanding the Amazon marketplace and how success is attained there.
+That’s not the story on Amazon, however, where the majority of these national brands hold very little real estate on search results pages and are forced out by small brands that have to succeed by understanding the Amazon marketplace and how success is attained there.